AP-Lab-Sessions/2023-project-JeCheeseSmith/README.md

 - Implementation of an additional GameOver State
 - I tried writing my documentation as complete as possible and generated it with Doxygen.
 (See docs/html/*)
 - No use of explicit casting

-### License
-    The project is written and provided by Kars van Velzen.
-The SFM Library was used (and therefor not written by Kars van Velzen) which licenses can be found on: https://github.com/SFML/SFML.
-    3 Files with minor modifications have been used from the course: Project Software Engineering (INFORMAT 1001WETISE), given by prof. Serge Demeyer.
-Their licenses can be found on: https://github.com/sergedemeyer/TicTacToe_Git
-    Used Files: DesignByContract.h , helper.h , helper.cpp.
-These files were provided by prof. Serge Demeyer and modified by Kars van Velzen.